Milos is the most western island of the Greek Cyclades.

-About 6.000 inhabitants live in the area approximately 160 km.
+About 6.000 inhabitants live in the area of approximately 160 km.
 The island is mostly mountainous, with many hills, but the highest peak is Prophets Ilias, 751m high.
 The climate is the mild Mediterranean, with a lot of sunshine during the year.
-The winter is mild with little rain.
+Usually, the winter is mild with little rain.
 Between June to September, the dry, strong wind Meltemi blows all over the Aegean Sea.
 The wind is strongest during July and August.
 Sometimes it can be strong, and even the high-speed ferries could not depart the ports.
-Even the wind is good for sailing, windsurfing or kitesurfing, you have to check the weather condition, especially if you are planning to rent a boat or yacht.
+The wind is good for sailing, windsurfing, or kitesurfing, but you have to check the weather condition, especially if you are planning to rent a boat or yacht.

 Since there is no mass-tourism, you can find various types of accommodation, from cheap to boutique apartments and villas.
 Also, there are hotels, but there are no large resorts.